following jesus togetherWhether Online or In-Person

-We will continue to record and post our weekly messages no later than Saturday evening.
-We encourage our ACC family to conduct a small worship service at home.
-You can view the messages here or by using the ACC App.
+We will continue to record and post our weekly messages and kids content no later than Saturday evening.
+A live broadcasts of our service will be available at 10am.
+For those who will continue to worship with us online, we encourage you to conduct a small worship service at home.
+You can view the messages here or on the ACC App.

 For families with kids:

-In addition to posting our weekend messages, we encourage families with young children to log on to RightNow Media for some amazing resources designed specifically for children and families.
+In addition to our weekly video lessons, we encourage families with young children to log on to RightNow Media for some amazing resources designed specifically for children and families.

-While we won’t be gathering together for the next few weeks, please remember that ACC still seeks to impact the community around us and is moving full steam ahead with our continued plans with the Alderwood Compassion Center, our commitments to our local and global missionaries, as well as the day-to-day operations of the church.
+While we won’t all be gathering together, please remember that ACC still seeks to impact the community around us and is moving full steam ahead with our continued plans with the Alderwood Compassion Center, our commitments to our local and global missionaries, as well as the day-to-day operations of the church.
 Your continued giving helps fuel what God is doing through this church family.
 If you haven’t already, check out our online giving.
 If you prefer to give by check, you also have the option to mail in your giving to the church office.